Smertig/banana/docs/api/tg/types/user.rst

    .. cpp:member:: optional_t<boolean_t> can_connect_to_business

    Optional.
 True, if the bot can be connected to a Telegram Business account to receive its messages.
 Returned only in getMe.

+   .. cpp:member:: optional_t<boolean_t> has_main_web_app

+   Optional.
+True, if the bot has a main Web App.
+Returned only in getMe.